dmgt/TIL/howto_set_up_multiple_users_on_Rstudio_on_Docker.md

 sparklyr::spark_install()
 ```

-If you try and create a spark connection and get an error about
+If this works, great\!
+If you try and create a spark connection and get
-installing Java 8, see below
+an error about installing Java 8, see below

-#### Context - what is the problem with Java 8 vs Java 11?
+#### If you need to troubleshoot Java 8 vs Java 11 (requires reinstalling Java 😱, but you can do it 💪 )

   - As documented by other sparklyr users
     [here](https://github.com/uc-cfss/Discussion/issues/71), and the